cksystemsteaching/selfie/README.md

 What you see here is the machine code that selfie generates when translating its own source code.
 It is around 43000 instructions, so no need to look at it all.
 The first column is the address of each instruction in memory.
 The second column is the actual machine code in hexadecimal with 32 bits per instruction.
 The third column is the machine code in a more human-readable form called *assembly*.
 The machine only needs the second column to execute the code.

+> Fetch, decode, execute is all a computer does, all day long

 So, when you turn on a computer, the only thing the machine does is *fetch* an instruction, that is, 32 bits from memory, *decode* the instruction, that is, figure out which instruction it is and what the parameters and arguments are, and finally *execute* the instruction, that is, perform what the instruction tells the machine to do.
 When the machine is done, it fetches the next instruction, as told by the current instruction, decodes it, executes it, and so on.
 That's all there is until you cut power.
 Everything you see on your screen and you hear on your speakers and so on is the result of the machine doing that at probably a few billion instructions per second.
 The only reason why computers have become so important is because they can execute these instructions so fast with little power consumption and have lots of memory to do so.
 However, each individual instruction executed by a computer is incredibly simple.
 Machine instructions are so simple that anyone can understand what they do.

 The challenge is of course how to put them together to make the machine do anything interesting.
 This is usually not done at the level of machine code but in source code which is then translated to machine code, not by hand, but by a computer executing *software tools* like selfie that instruct the machine how to translate source code.
 The tools chapter explains how this works.
 The topic is fascinating because it shows how the meaning of source code can be created through translation to simple machine code which is easy to understand.